ruanyf/react-demos/README.md

 );
 ```

-Please be minded that you have to use `<script type="text/babel">` to indicate JSX codes, and include `browser.min.js` to actually perform the transformation in the browser. `browser.min.js` is a browser version of Babel which could be get inside a babel-core npm release.
+Attention, you have to use `<script type="text/babel">` to indicate JSX codes, and include `browser.min.js`, which is a [browser version](https://babeljs.io/docs/usage/browser/) of Babel which could be get inside a [babel-core](https://www.npmjs.com/package/babel-core) npm release, to actually perform the transformation in the browser.

+Before v0.14, React use `JSTransform.js` to translate `<script type="text/jsx">`.
+It has been deprecated ([more info](https://facebook.github.io/react/blog/2015/06/12/deprecating-jstransform-and-react-tools.html)).

 ## Demo02: Use JavaScript in JSX ([source](https://github.com/ruanyf/react-demos/blob/master/demo02/index.html))